ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Options:
 {: #WAF-options}

- -**Cloud Internet Services (CIS)** - Using Cloud Internet Service WAFs may be more applicable in situations where you need a broad range of capabilities that are commonly found in Content Delivery Networks such as global load balancing, DNS features, URL control, -**NexGen Firewall** - Applicable where a NexGen firewall is already at the Internet edge and there are no additional needs that can be found in content delivery networks.
+- **Cloud Internet Services (CIS)** - Using Cloud Internet Service WAFs may be more applicable in situations where you need a broad range of capabilities that are commonly found in Content Delivery Networks such as global load balancing, DNS features, URL control,
+- **NexGen Firewall** - Applicable where a NexGen firewall is already at the Internet edge and there are no additional needs that can be found in content delivery networks.
 NexGen firewalls are typically deployed in “edge” or transit VPCs to provide more advanced firewall functions like Intrusion Detection / Intrusion Protect (IDS/IPS) among other capabilities.
- -**No WAF** - Customer may elect to forgo the use of a WAF in private environments where there may be a private connection to on-prem infrastructure.
+- **No WAF** - Customer may elect to forgo the use of a WAF in private environments where there may be a private connection to on-prem infrastructure.
 But note that a customer could have their own WAF in a Demilitarized Zone (DMZ) on-prem

 ### Best Practices:
 {: #WAF-best-practices}